kenmoini/locksmith/README.md

 ./locksmith
 ```

+---

 ## FAQs

 - **Does this include any sort of authentication, rate limiting, etc?**

   No, that's the job of an API Gateway - this is more of a microservice so manage and secure accordingly.

+- **Has this been architected for multi-tenancy?**

+  Multiple root certificates and trusted signers?
+Yeah, sure.
+  Multiple customers/entities/non-trusted orgs?
+That's a horrible idea, so: no.  This is a small binary service that is deployed first-class via containers, authenticated at an API Gateway, easily scaled out in a Kubernetes cluster.
+So your multi-tenancy would be better set at the PaaS layer with different namespaces/PVs/SAs/etc.

+---

 ## Testing